 We are expecting tourism to be the most important sector, but we can't base our development only on tourism; this would be very dangerous.
 In the past, during the Yugoslavian times, we were the 3rd or 4th town in the country with the biggest industrial park.
 We had a lot of heavy industry here.
 So, we can, and will develop our industrial potential again.
-The former factories of electrodes and ferroalloys, for example, have been transformed and today we have a huge factory producing aluminum here.
+The former factories of electrodes and ferroallovs, for example, have been transformed and today we have a huge factory producing aluminum here.

 There was a big investment from Slovenia, about €100 million so far, in this factory and it has been a very successful investment example in a sector not directly related to tourism.
-And they are planning on investing
+And they are planning on investing even more so they can produce aluminum for the car industry.

-Goran Pauk

-Prefect

-Šibenik-Knin County
+Goran Pauk Prefect Šibenik-Knin County